-Assignment #1: Interview Application Packet Due: 1/13 in class.
+Assignment #1: Interview Application Packet Due: 10/7 posted to canvas before class and hard copy of application packet brought to class.
 Find and print out a management level job posting in any area of public service (federal, tribal, state, county, city, non-profit, or NGO).
 Make sure it is a management job you would actually want.
 You can usually find job postings on-line at the organizations' human resource or personnel website.
 A newspaper job posting is fine as well.
 Write a cover letter and resume tailored for the job you found.
 Use the same key terms from the job posting within your resume and cover letter.
 Reviewers are simply using a matrix to rate your application.
 Use their language so they can easily find how you meet or exceed their required qualifications.
-Make 4 copies of each application packet (job posting, cover letter, resume).
+Make 5 copies of each application packet (job posting, cover letter, resume).
 Develop a list of questions you will ask the interviewers about the job you are applying for.
 Arrive at our first class meeting ready to be interviewed by your peers.
 Faculty will review your application packet in class.
+Please also post your completed application packet to canvas before the first class meeting.

-Assignment #2: Management Associations Due: 1/27 by midnight.
+Assignment #2: Management Associations Two pages.
+Due: 10/14 by midnight posted to canvas.
 Find 5 management associations in your area of interest and note the benefits you get if you join them.
 Be sure to include short descriptions about each association (history, purpose, mission, how to join, contact info, etc.).
-E-mail to faculty for inclusion in a class distributed handout.
+Do not simply copy/paste from a website.
+Take time to refine the information into key points.
+The information for all 5 management associations must fit on 2 pages, typed, 12 point font, Times New Roman.

-Assignment #3: Org Chart Due: 2/1 in class.
+Assignment # 3: Org Chart Due: 10/18 posted to canvas before class and hard copy brought to class.
 Find on-line (or contact and request) a public organization's structure chart or "org chart."
 Pick any organization you are interested in.
 Be able to briefly explain the organization along with the functions of multiple positions noted on the chart and the structural flow of supervision/reporting.
 You will briefly present this to a small group in the class.
 Be sure to bring at least one hard copy of the org chart to show.
 Please do not pick the org chart of the organization you currently or previously worked for.

-Assignment #4: Case Study Memo Due: 2/10 by midnight.
+Assignment #4: Case Study Memo Due: 10/28 posted to canvas by midnight.
 Each student will be given a case study to present to their small group.
 Each student in the small group will be manager of the group one at a time.
 Each student will manage the "meeting" to find resolution to an organizational issue from a sample case provided in class.
 After class, each student manager is to compose and e-mail a memo to their small group explaining the problem, outlining the recommended resolution complete with an action plan and time line for implementation, listing the goals of the change, addressing obstacles and benefits of the proposal, noting other organizations you may network with, and requesting feedback from the team.
-After the student manager incorporates the feedback received (or if not- why), they will e-mail the memo to Amy.
-Each student will submit a memo regarding the case they managed- this is not a group memo-everyone will turn in their own memo.
+After the student manager incorporates the feedback received (or if not- why), they will post it to canvas.
+Each student will submit a memo regarding the case they managed- this is not a group memo- everyone will turn in their own memo.